 If needlestick injuries are not properly handled, they can cause more problems in the future.
 As a result, any compensation claim amount will be determined by the severity of the injury in both the long- and short-term.

 For example, a minor injury does not carry the same weighting as a major injury and, therefore, the amount that can be claimed will differ.

 It is crucial to assess the severity of the injury before making any claim.
 To access the seriousness of a needlestick injury, the following is required:

 - A complete medical examination to ascertain the extent of the injury or the severity of the injury.
 Our law firm can arrange such an examination with a doctor local to you.

 - A full report detailing the medical extent of the injury, both now and in the future.

-- A description of the way in which the injury has affected your life, which might include an inability to work or a loss of mobility, which can be a demonstration of the severity of the injury.
+- A description of how the injury has affected your life might include an inability to work or a loss of mobility, which can demonstrate the severity of the injury.

 |Type of injury||Severity||Symptoms||Payout|

 Pursuing a compensation claim can be time consuming and expensive.
-If you’ve suffered a debilitating injury and find your ability to earn money affected, then you may struggle with those law firms which want to charge high fees.
+If you’ve suffered a debilitating injury and find your ability to earn money affected, you may struggle with those law firms that want to charge high fees.

-We have handled a lot of compensation claim cases for our clients and we are committed to ensuring that anyone who has a good case is successful.
+We have handled many compensation claim cases for our clients, and we are committed to ensuring that anyone who has a good case is successful.
 We can offer a range of benefits for potential clients, including: